TheiaSpace/ESATEPS/README.txt

 Electrical Power Subsystem (EPS) for ESAT.

 See the example EPS program (examples/EPS/EPS.ino).
+This program uses the modules of the EPS library.

+The src/ directory contains the EPS library, which consists of the following modules:

 # ESAT_EPS